vessels-tech/papers/mywell/paper/paper.md

 The goal of the MARVI project is to give the ownership of groundwater situation to the villagers, and assist them in developing their own solutions.
 We foster this process through engagement with the community; helping them to understand and own the groundwater issues, and technology, namely in the collection and dissemination of information, allowing for a greater understanding and ownership of groundwater management.

 In order to develop frameworks for improving the groundwater situation, accurate well data and sociological data are required.
-While the Central Groundwater Board __make note that this is in India__ (CGWB) data are useful for groundwater monitoring on a national level, they are limited when applied to groundwater management at a village level.
+While the Indian Central Groundwater Board (CGWB) data are useful for groundwater monitoring on a national level, they are limited when applied to groundwater management at a village level.
 MARVI aims to collect more granular data, to better understand and apply to the issues directly to villages.
 Along with data collection, MARVI also conducted studies on the socio-economic aspects of groundwater management.
 Understanding the attitudes towards groundwater management for each village allows for MARVI to better apply solutions.

 MARVI engages the community through water table monitoring, crop demonstrations, workshops, education in schools (Maheshwari, 2014).
 The goal of this is to foster community awareness around groundwater usage and depletion, and to create a platform for further discussion on improving groundwater management.
 Community engagement is also achieved through the Bhujal Jankaar program.
 Within each village, a volunteer known as a Bhujal Jankaar (BJ) - a hindi word for groundwater informed volunteer- has been trained to monitor wells, and act as a connection between MARVI and each village.
 They are able to disseminate information on rainfall and groundwater conditions, based on their water table monitoring work.
 They also play an important part in gathering together village communities for meetings, workshops and demonstrations.